jordy33/udpxy/README.md

 cd ..

+* Add permissions to run the start-up script

+sudo chmod 777 run.sh

+* Next we have to Edit /etc/rc.local with nano to enable to run the program at startup

-sudo ./run
+sudo nano /etc/rc.local

+*At the end of the file before exit 0 insert the following lines:

+/home/osmc/run.sh

+* save with ctrl-x

+* Everything is done reboot the raspberry to take configuration

+reboot

-* to see udpxy status
+* To see udpxy status

 http://substitute-with-raspberry-pi-ip-address:4022/status

+* The hear the stingray music channels first you have to tune the religious SBN channel located at 89w using tvheadend

-To listen via http open stingray-http.3mu and substitute ip adress 192.168.1.66 with your raspberry pi address.
-Then open the file wherever device that is connected in the same net of the raspberry.
+* To listen via http open stingray-http.3mu with an editor (notepad in windows, textedit in OSX) and substitute ip adress 192.168.1.66 with your raspberry pi address.
+Then open the file with vlc in wherever device you might to use (android,iphone, windows,osx desktop,etc) that is connected in the same net of the raspberry.

-if you want listen with kodi in your raspberry open stingray.3mu
+* If you want listen with kodi in your raspberry open stingray-multicast.3mu